 - Having sleep problems, such as difficulty falling or staying asleep, restlessness, or unsatisfying sleep

-Types Of Anxiety Disorders
+Types of Anxiety Disorders

 Generalized Anxiety Disorder

-Individuals with generalized anxiety disorder (GAD) experience excessive anxiety or worry, most days, for at least six months.
-These individuals may worry about personal health, work, social interactions, family, relationships, and similar everyday life circumstances.
+Individuals that suffer from generalized anxiety disorder (GAD) experience excessive anxiety or worry, most days, for at least six months straight.
+Individuals that suffer from GAD may worry about personal health, work, social interactions, family, relationships, and similar everyday life circumstances.

 Symptoms of Panic Attacks include:

-- Heart palpitations, pounding heartbeat, or increased heartrate
+- Heart palpitations, pounding heartbeat, or increased heart rate

 - Trembling or shaking

-- Sensations of shortness of breath, smothering, or choking
+- Sensations of shortness of breath, smothering or choking

 - Feelings of impending doom